sir-dunxalot/ember-flash-messages/README.md

 - Message component will accept block content
 - Message component content property will accept Handlebars
 - Docs on 'how to extend and override classes and templates'
-- Basic CSS made available
+- Basic CSS made importable in Brocfile
 - The `clear()` method on the queue will be made public
 - You will be able to push static messages to the message queue that will require being 'closed' by the user
 - You will be able to specify 'css' as an animation option